DmitriiShubin/SBD/README.md

 It is split into test and train set; 4046 data samples in each.

-Labels are ideally balanced to make the ROC-AUC less robust for performance evaluation.
+Labels are ideally balanced to make the ROC-AUC more robust for performance evaluation.

 There were 3 experiments for the training:
 1. Training the model on the original dataset
 2. Training the model with added Gaussian White Noise with STD = 0.05
 3. Training the model with the White noise and applying SBD approach

-**All scores were estimated in the Test set only.**
+**All scores were estimated on the Test set only.**

 **Model**